traincheckai/Synfo-NY-Discharge/README.md

 This project is licensed, ensuring open source availability while protecting against unauthorized use or modification.
 Please take a look at the [LICENSE](LICENSE) file for a detailed description of terms and conditions.

+## 👥 Contribution

+Contributions are what make the open-source community such an inspiring place for discovery, learning, and innovation.
+We welcome your contributions!
+Whether it's fixing bugs, enhancing documentation, proposing new features, or helping out in any other way, every contribution counts.

 ---

-If you have any questions or suggestions, feel free to contribute to this project or contact our team.
-We are always eager to enhance and expand upon our work.
+## New York Department of Health Data Use Policy

-We thank the New York State Department of Health for releasing these datasets. **Note**: The New York State Department of Health makes no representation, warranty or guarantee relating to the data or analyses derived from these data.
+We thank the New York Department of Health for releasing these datasets. **Note**: The New York State Department of Health makes no representation, warranty or guarantee relating to the data or analyses derived from these data.
+For more information on the New York Department of Health Data Use Policy, please see their [statement](https://www.health.ny.gov/about/data_use.htm).